Info About PFAS and Drinking Water

 The City has been taking action for years.
 The City samples its water more than required.
 We test extensively to make sure that our water meets or exceeds all drinking water standards.

 We have around 600 groundwater monitoring wells placed around the City’s production wells and wellfields.
 These monitoring wells identify groundwater contaminants.
 They do not produce water used by customers.
 Production wells produce water used by customers.
 The system is designed so that monitoring wells can detect contaminants in groundwater before it even reaches the production wells.

-Our water distribution system is tested daily from about 10 different locations.
+Our water distribution system is tested daily from many locations within the city.
 Also, water treatment plant employees perform process control testing every two hours around the clock.

 For the protection of all, we have proactively shut down production wells close to potential PFAS sources.
 In addition, we work to use the smartest approaches to pumping in our well fields to ensure our customers receive the highest quality water.
 Our efforts are paying off.
 Our drinking water quality is “excellent.”

 How can the migration of PFAS in the groundwater toward the City’s wellfields be fixed?

 The migration of groundwater with PFAS can be reduced, and even stopped.
 This can be accomplished by installing special wells near potential sources.
 These wells can draw any contaminated water back toward the source.

 What if the migration of PFAS in the groundwater toward the City’s wellfields isn’t fixed?

 The City is investigating ways it can use technology to treat its water supply for PFAS if ever needed.
 This includes studying how to remove PFAS from the aquifer as well as at the water treatment plants.
 If needed, technology could stop these contaminants before they reach water customers.

 How does testing for PFAS work and how long does it take?